fortyfortyy/algorithms-in-python/README.md

 # Welcome to my repo section!
-## Hope you will find interested algorithms that are written in python
+## Hope you will find interesting algorithms that are written in python

 Currently learning the way to write the high performance algorithms, from easy to very hard level.
 Please check out the folders where are placed algorithms based on its level of difficulty.